sbdwy/learngit/readme.txt

-git is a distributed version conctrol system git is a free software distributed under the GPL git has a mutable index called stage git is good git tracks changes
+git is a distributed version conctrol system git is  free software distributed under the GPL git has a mutable index called stage git is good git tracks changes